 Academic advisors are available to meet with students regarding their academic progress, available tutoring, arrangements for referral to faculty for additional assistance, and for attendance counseling and registration for classes.
 The Academic Director's office is open by appointment for meetings for academic support.
-Online students seeking guidance or other support services should contact the Graduate Program Registrar for arrangements or for a referral for the appropriate assistance.
+Online students seeking guidance or other support services should contact master@chiu.edu for arrangements or for a referral for the appropriate assistance.